saintmalik/blog.saintmalik.me/blog/2022-02-21-documentation-gateway-open-source.md

 You can always contribute to the API documentation of any projects you find interesting and they have an API implementation, you can help improve the documentation.

-API Documentation is a technical design document that explains guides developers on how to consume, use and interact with an API, the API Documentation is made up of code snippets, references, methods, tutorials and formatting rules.
+API Documentation is a technical design document that explains guides developers on how to consume, use and interact with an API.

+The API Documentation is made up of code snippets, references, methods, tutorials and formatting rules.

 You can also work hand in hand with the backend developer or maintainer of the project to get guidance on what some API endpoint does and so on.

-Various contribution opportunities like versioning of the API, so the project maintainers are already working on the V3(version 3) of their API, you can always reach out to them, to see ways to help them with the documentation.
+Various contribution opportunities like versioning of the API, so the project maintainers are already working on the V3(version 3) of their API.

+You can always reach out to them, to see ways to help them with the documentation.

 - ### Commands, Error Message, Code Strings, Language Translation